 On January 19, 2015, the PRC Ministry of Commerce (the "MOFCOM"), published the Draft Foreign Investment Law (2015).
 At the same time, MOFCOM published an accompanying explanatory note of the draft Foreign Investment Law (2015), which contains important information about the draft Foreign Investment Law (2015), including its drafting philosophy and principles, main table of contents, plans to transition to the new legal regime and treatment of business in China controlled by foreign-invested enterprises.
 The Draft Foreign Investment Law (2015) proposes significant changes to the PRC foreign investment legal regime and, when implemented, may have a significant impact on business in China controlled by foreign-invested enterprises primarily through contractual arrangements, such as our business.
 See "Item 4.
 Information on the Company-4.B.
 Business Overview- Regulation-Regulations on Foreign Investment" for further details.
 MOFCOM suggests both registration and approval as potential options for the regulation of variable interest entity structures, depending on whether they are "Chinese" or "foreign controlled."
-One of the core concepts of the draft Foreign Investment Law (2015) is "de facto control," which emphasizes substance over form in determining whether an entity is "Chinese" or "foreign-controlled".
-"Chinese investors" are individuals who are Chinese nationals, Chinese government agencies and any domestic enterprise controlled by Chinese nationals or government agencies.
-"Foreign investors" are foreign citizens, foreign governments, international organizations and entities controlled by foreign citizens and entities.
+One of the core concepts of the draft Foreign investors" are individuals who are Chinese nationals, Chinese government agencies and any domestic enterprise controlled by Chinese nationals or governments, international organizations and entities controlled by foreign citizens.